-When necessary, we are able to access all services offered by Trafford Council, such as Educational Psychologists, Speech and Language Therapists, CAMHS/ Healthy Young Minds and MARAT (Multi-agency Referral Assessment Team).
+When necessary, we are able to access all services offered by Trafford Council, such as Educational Psychologists, Speech and Language Therapists, CAMHS/ Healthy Young Minds, Early Help and First Response.
 We seek advice from the Trafford SEN Advisory Service and invite members of their team to come into school when necessary, to observe, assess and offer expert advice on particular children's needs.
-We have two fully qualified teachers who work part time in school to support children who have been identified as having a need.